chung-leong/react-seq/examples/transition/README.md

       await eventual.transitionReady.for(25).milliseconds;
 ```

-Since `Crossfade.run` doesn't use a try-catch block, the error will pop through (and shuts down) the generator it
+Since `Crossfade.to` doesn't use a try-catch block, the error will pop through (and shuts down) the generator it
 has created.
 React-seq will catch this error and redirect it to the parent generator using
 [AsyncGenerator.throw](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncGenerator/throw),
 which does the following (from Mozilla):